National Press Club (United States)

-The National Press Club is a professional organization and social community in Washington, D.C. for journalists and communications professionals.
+The National Press Club is a professional organization and social community in Washington, D.C., for journalists and communications professionals.
 It hosts public and private gatherings with invited speakers from public life.
-The club also offers event space to outside groups to host business meetings, news conferences, industry gatherings and social events.
+The club also offers event space to outside groups to host business meetings, news conferences, industry gatherings, and social events.
+It was founded in 1908.

-Founded in 1908, the club has been visited by many U.S. presidents, and many since Warren Harding have been members – most have spoken from the club's podium.
-Others who have appeared at the club include monarchs, prime ministers and premiers, members of Congress, Cabinet officials, ambassadors, scholars, entertainers, business leaders, and athletes.
-The club's emblem is the Owl, in deference to wisdom, awareness and nights spent working.
+The club has been visited by most U.S. presidents; since Warren Harding, many have also been members and spoken from the club's podium.
+Others who have appeared at the club include monarchs, prime ministers, premiers, members of Congress, Cabinet officials, ambassadors, scholars, entertainers, business leaders, and athletes.
+The club's emblem is the owl, in deference to wisdom, awareness and nights spent working.

 History

 Founding

 On March 12, 1908, 32 newspapermen met at the Washington Chamber of Commerce to discuss starting a club for journalists.
 At the meeting they agreed to meet again on March 29 in the F Street parlor of the Willard Hotel to frame a constitution for the National Press Club.
 The Club founders laid down a credo which promised "to promote social enjoyment among the members, to cultivate literary taste, to encourage friendly intercourse among newspapermen and those with whom they were thrown in contact in the pursuit of their vocation, to aid members in distress and to foster the ethical standards of the profession."

 With $300, the founding members moved into its first club quarters on the second floor of 1205 F Street NW.
 By 1909, the club had outgrown its new quarters and moved above Rhodes Tavern at the corner of 15th and F Streets.
 Once again the club outgrew its residence and moved to the Albee Building (formerly Riggs) at 15th and G Streets.